Citation for this page in APA citation style. Close

 John O. Campbell

-John O. Campbell was a Canadian scientist and independent researcher who developed the concept of Universal Darwinism.
+John O. Campbell was a Canadian scientist and independent researcher who helped to develop the concept of Universal Darwinism.

 In his 2011 book Universal Darwinism: The Path of Knowledge, Campbell wrote...